 Important additional information

-There is no public access to the Massawepie Easement from June 15 through August 31 of each year.
+There is no public access to the Massawepie Easement from June 15 through August 31 of each year as the lake is used by a Boy Scout camp.
 From September 1 through June 14 the public may recreate by hiking, biking, birding, fishing, and paddling with only non-motorized water travel, subject to New York State rules and regulations.